Jürgen Habermas: Positivism dispute

-The positivism dispute was a political-philosophical dispute between the critical rationalists (Karl Popper, Hans Albert) and the Frankfurt School (Theodor Adorno, Jürgen Habermas) in 1961, about the methodology of the social sciences.
+The positivism dispute was a political-philosophical dispute between the critical rationalists (Karl Popper, Hans Albert) and the Frankfurt School (Theodor Adorno, Habermas) in 1961, about the methodology of the social sciences.
 It grew into a broad discussion within German sociology from 1961 to 1969.

 Habermas and Gadamer

 There is a controversy between Habermas and Hans-Georg Gadamer about limits of hermeneutics.
-Gadamer completed his magnum opus, Truth and Method, in 1960, and engaged in his debate with Habermas over the possibility of transcending history and culture in order to find a truly objective position from which to critique society.
+Gadamer completed his magnum opus, Truth and Method, in 1960, and engaged in his debate with Habermas over the possibility of transcending history and culture to find a truly objective position from which to critique society.

 During the 1960s, Gadamer supported Habermas and advocated for him to be offered a job at Heidelberg before he had completed his habilitation, despite Max Horkheimer's objections.
 While they both criticized positivism, a philosophical disagreement arose between them in the 1970s.
 This disagreement expanded the scope of Gadamer's philosophical influence.
 Despite fundamental agreements between them, such as starting from the hermeneutic tradition and returning to Greek practical philosophy, Habermas argued that Gadamer's emphasis on tradition and prejudice blinded him to the ideological operation of power.
 Habermas believed that Gadamer's approach failed to enable critical reflection on the sources of ideology in society.
 He accused Gadamer of endorsing a dogmatic stance toward tradition, which made it difficult to identify distortions in understanding.
 Gadamer countered that refusing the universal nature of hermeneutics was the more dogmatic stance because it affirmed the deception that the subject can free itself from the past.

 Habermas and Foucault

-There is a dispute concerning whether Michel Foucault's ideas of "power analytics" and "genealogy" or Jürgen Habermas's ideas of "communicative rationality" and "discourse ethics" provide a better critique of the nature of power in society.
+There is a dispute concerning whether Michel Foucault's ideas of "power analytics" and "genealogy" or Jürgen Habermas's ideas of "communicative rationality" and "discourse ethics" provides a better critique of the nature of power in society.
 The debate compares and evaluates the central ideas of Habermas and Foucault as they pertain to questions of power, reason, ethics, modernity, democracy, civil society, and social action.

 Habermas and Apel

 Habermas and Karl-Otto Apel both support a postmetaphysical, universal moral theory, but they disagree on the nature and justification of this principle.
-Habermas disagrees with Apel's view that the principle is a transcendental condition of human activity, while Apel asserts that it is.
-They each criticize the other's position.
-Habermas argues that Apel is too concerned with transcendental conditions, while Apel argues that Habermas doesn't value critical discourse enough.
+Apel asserts that the principle is a transcendental condition of human activity.
+Habermas disagrees, arguing that Apel is too concerned with transcendental conditions.
+Meanwhile, Apel argues that Habermas does not value critical discourse sufficiently.